* This is the Consumer Version. *

 Children with a chronic cough and no warning signs should be seen by a doctor, but a delay of a few days to a week is not harmful.

 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the cough and the tests that may need to be done (see Some Causes of Cough in Children).
+What they find during the history and physical examination often suggests a cause of the cough and the tests that may need to be done ( Some Causes and Features of Cough in Children).

 Information about the cough helps a doctor determine its cause.
 Therefore, a doctor may ask: